Opportunity for Both Sides of a Buy/Sell Transaction

 Whether you are a small closely-held business, or have international operations, Windes will assist with your needs.
 We tailor our due diligence services based on your specific situation.
 We are able to provide the accounting, assurance, advisory, and tax services you need to negotiate, structure, and complete the transaction with the most positive outcome.
 We are here for you every step of the way – from the day you sign the letter of intent to post-close follow-up.

 Windes M&A Benefits

 We help businesses improve their internal accounting procedures and policies so they can have strong and solid financial data when it is time to sell.
 We provide comprehensive office solutions to small businesses so they can have accurate financial statements while the internal resources are limited.

-We have international accounting and tax expertise which can help businesses with merger and acquisitions in multi-national environment.
-We can also help to restructure the businesses to be most tax efficient globally.
+We have international accounting and tax expertise which can help businesses with merger and acquisitions in a multi-national environment.
+We can also help to restructure the businesses to be most tax-efficient globally.

-We help business owners with post-sale tax planning and saving by implementing the various strategies which can include setting up charitable remainder trusts, donor advisory fund, irrevocable trusts and other tax deferral investment opportunities.
+We help business owners with post-sale tax planning and saving by implementing various strategies which can include setting up charitable remainder trusts, donor advisory fund, irrevocable trusts, and other tax deferral investment opportunities.

 We help businesses to ensure that their Information System is secure and in compliance with the sale.
-We can also help business to review the target’s Information System to make sure that their system is secure as part of due diligence process.
+We can also help businesses to review the target’s Information System to make sure that their system is secure as part of the due diligence process.